-General

-2.6.1 To manage the functions for which they are responsible.

-2.6.2

-Consultation or similar document and sign notices, other than legal notices, arising from any decision of the Council.
+General 2.6.1 To manage the functions for which they are responsible.
+2.6.2 To make minor amendments to any Policy, Strategy, Consultation or similar document and sign notices, other than legal notices, arising from any decision of the Council.
 2.6.3 To respond to consultations.
-The Leader and

-relevant

-Cabinet

-Member (in

-respect of

-Executive

-matters) or the relevant

-committee (in

-respect of non-

-Executive

-matters)

-2.6.4 To dispose of lost or uncollected property Assistant

-Director Legal &

-Democratic Services

-2.6.5 To procure goods and services Assistant In accordance

-2.0.0 To produce goods and sorvious Director with Contract

-Regenerative Standing

-Development Orders

-(Procurement)

-2.6.6 To exercise powers and determine all matters relating to Assistant

-the supply of goods and services to other local authorities and public bodies in respect of the functions for which they Director Legal & Democratic

-are responsible.
-Services,

-Chief Financial

-Officer

-2.6.7 To carry out minor development for which planning Head of

-permission is not required.
-Contracts Planning

-2.6.8 To do all matters in relation to procurement and the letting Where specified In accordance

-of contracts. in Contract with Contract

-Standing Standing

-Orders, Orders

-Assistant Director

-Finance and

-Assistant

-Director Legal &

-Democratic

-Financial Services

-2.6.9 Financial To take any action authorised by Financial Standing

-2.0.9 Orders.

-2.6.10 To manage budgets allocated to the functions for which In accordance

-they are responsible, including authority to incur with Financial

-expenditure on items included in the approved Revenue Procedure
+The Leader and relevant Cabinet Member (in respect of Executive matters) or the relevant committee (in respect of non-Executive matters) 2.6.4 To dispose of lost or uncollected property Assistant Director Legal & Democratic Services 2.6.5 To procure goods and services Assistant Director Regenerative Development (Procurement) In accordance with Contract Standing Orders 2.6.6 To exercise powers and determine all matters relating to the supply of goods and services to other local authorities and public bodies in respect of the functions for which they are responsible.
+Assistant Director Legal & Democratic Services, Chief Financial Officer 2.6.7 To carry out minor development for which planning permission is not required.
+Contracts Head of Planning 2.6.8 To do all matters in relation to procurement and the letting of contracts.
+Where specified in Contract Standing Orders, Assistant Director Finance and Assistant Director Legal & Democratic Services In accordance with Contract Standing Orders Financial 2.6.9 To take any action authorised by Financial Standing Orders.
+2.6.10 To manage budgets allocated to the functions for which they are responsible, including authority to incur expenditure on items included in the approved Revenue In accordance with Financial Procedure